aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/4-create-iam-users/index.en.md

 ---
-title: "Create AWS IAM Users"
+title: "Create AWS IAM users"
 weight: 24
 ---

-In order to test our scenarios, we will create 3 users, one for each groups we created :
+In order to test our scenarios, we will create 3 IAM users, one for each of the IAM user groups we created :

 ```bash
 IAM_USERS=("PaulAdmin" "JeanDev" "PierreInteg")